Kullback-Leibler aggregation and misspecified generalized linear models

-In view of~\eqref{EQ:LKL}, to complete the proof of Theorems~\ref{TH:linagE}--\ref{TH:cvxagP}, it is sufficient to bound from above the quantities appearing on the right hand side of~\eqref{EQ:lemproof1} and~\eqref{EQ:lemproof2}.
-This is done using results from subsection~\ref{sub:expfam} and by observing that the random variables $\zeta_j$ and $\xi_j$ are of the form
+In view of~(\ref{EQLKL}), to complete the proof of Theorems~\ref{THlinagE}--\ref{THcvxagP}, it is sufficient to bound from above the quantities appearing on the right-hand side of~(\ref{EQlemproof1}) and~(\ref{EQlemproof2}).
+This is done using results from Section~\ref{subexpfam} and by observing that the random variables $\zeta_j$ and $\xi_j$ are of the form

 and